 The ambiance is French but with the more contemporary look that you prefer.
 You’ll like the medium dark wood, etched glass, subdued lighting and the crisp white tablecloths and napkins – no crayons.
 Waiters dressed like those in Paris.
 Soft French music in the background - not threatening to cause you permanent hearing loss.

 If you like to dress up when dining out.
 Go for it.
 The Bistro does not have a dress code but from the elegant way people dress you’d think they do,

-So just imagine your feeling when you enter the wood paneled foyer with street scenes form Montmartre etched into the glass panels in the doors..
+So just imagine your feeling when you enter the wood-paneled foyer with street scenes from Montmartre etched into the glass panels in the doors.
 As you admire the tapestries depicting French hunting scenes, Edith Piaf softly sings “Non, je ne regrette rien…” in the background.

 You’ll feel you’re dining in Paris.

 Now you may think I’m a little biased but get this!
 Paul Franz, the food and wine critic of Chicago Magazine, recently reviewed Chicago French restaurants and he agrees with me.